Blodhor/Molecular-Dynamics/README.md

         -ph             Production pH.
 Default: 7.0.

-        -phdset         (This option has priority over the -ph option) Defines the pH list (only if you'll do multiple pH CpHMD production).
+        -phdset         (This option has priority over the -ph option) Defines the pH list.
 After this flag an initial pH, a final pH and an interval unit must be given in this order (Ex: -phdset 4.0 7.0 0.5).
 Which represents pH:[4.0, 4.5, 5.0, 5.5, 6.0, 6.5, 7.0].

         -res            Residues to tritate, for CpHMD (which must be informed right after this flag).